 If your recipe calls for water, you must add a preservative.
 This includes floral waters.
 Bacteria, yeasts and molds need water to thrive.

 If your recipe calls for water and oil, you must add a preservative and possibly an antioxidant.
 Oils with short shelf life need the antioxidant to help prevent them from going rancid.
-The products that fall in this category include lotions, creams and shampoos.
+The products that fall into this category include lotions, creams and shampoos.

 If your recipe contains only oils with a long shelf life, you can opt out of adding an antioxidant.